Hico Independent School District

 Hico Independent School District is a public school district based in Hico, Texas (USA).

 Located in Hamilton County, portions of the district extend into Bosque, Comanche, and Erath counties.

 In 2009, the school district was rated "recognized" by the Texas Education Agency.

+The total number of attendees for the secondary and elementary schools in 2024 was 643.

 History

 Leon C. Murdoch was to become the superintendent effective July 1, 1983.